 Identify hazard Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards 19.
-EYFS - resulting in indirect transmission of the virus Existing level of risk Consider current level of risk HIGH M MEDIUM LOW NEGLIGIBLE NEGLIGIBLE Control measures List your control measures required to reduce risk - add appropriate detail about the type and location of controls

-- To follow whole school risk assessment - Yr R will have a year group bubble. - YR Stay and Play sessions will take place in groups of 5 children, each to attend with only one parent and no siblings. - School will have contact details of adults attending the Stay and Play sessions. - YR Stay and Play will make use of both the indoor and outdoor spaces.
-All adults will be expected to exercise social distancing at these sessions. - Resources used during the Stay and Play sessions will be cleaned in between groups of children attending. - Only YR children will play on the Pepperpot and tractor. - YR children will attend part time to begin with, as per our usual induction arrangements.
-Parents who are bringing their children into school will be permitted to wait in a taped off area of the playground, only for use by Reception children. - Parents will be reminded of the need to practise social distancing when they are on the school premises to drop off and collect their children. - All YR children will arrive via the main gate and come in through the car park. - YR children will be trained in new routines of handwashing, toilet use and catch it, bin it, kill it when they join us at school.
+EYFS - resulting in indired ct transmissio n of the virus Existing level of risk Consider curre ent level of risk HIGH M EDIUM LOW NEGLIGIBLE Control measures rol measures required to etail about the type and l To follow whole school risk assessment Yr R will have a year group bubble.
+YR Stay and Play sessions will take place in groups of 5 children, each to attend with only one parent and no siblings.
+School will have contact details of adults attending the Stay and Play sessions.
+YR Stay and Play will make use of both the indoor and outdoor spaces.
+All adults will be expected to exercise social distancing at these sessions.
+Resources used during the Stay and Play sessions will be cleaned in between groups of children attending.
+Only YR children will play on the Pepperpot and tractor.
+YR children will attend part time to begin with, as per our usual induction arrangements.
+Parents who are bringing their children into school will be permitted to wait in a taped off area of the playground, only for use by Reception children.
+Parents will be reminded of the need to practise social distancing when they are on the school premises to drop off and collect their children.
+All YR children will arrive via the main gate and come in through the car park.
+YR children will be trained in new routines of handwashing, toilet use and catch it, bin it, kill it when they join us at school.